aionnetwork/aion-docs/stake/_index.md

 title: Staking
 ---

-Todo: define staking and create an introduction.
+This is the staking section.